 Thanks to top-notch screening, “aggressive” eye injection therapy and careful monitoring, “blindness from ROP will almost never occur,” Berrocal says.

-The Diaz girls, thanks to their ROP treatment, kept their vision.
+The Diaz girls, thanks to their ROP treatment, have functional vision.
 Now in the 11th grade, the triplets need to wear heavy-duty prescription eyeglasses or contact lenses to see well, particularly up-close, but their mother says they are thriving.

 All three excel in school, and all three are “artsy.”
 Francesca loves to sing, Gabrielle plays the French horn and Madison aspires to become a theatrical stage manager.

 As “This Is Us” fans have seen in a flash-forward sequence, Toby and Kate’s son also copes well with ROP as he gets older.

 “National recognition of this disease has been lacking.
 ‘This Is Us’ has given a national presence to this devastating yet treatable disease,” Berrocal says.